 - New Homes Bonus (NHB) to be funded at £900m using current arrangements.
 2020/21 "legacy" payment not carried forward into 2021/22.
 Future position is uncertain. - Rural Services Delivery Grant will continue with allocations unchanged. - Business Rates Retention and Fair Funding reforms delayed until 2021/22.
-Strong commitment to resetting baselines. - Only original Devolution Business Rates Pilots will proceed in 2020/21. - 4.7 As in previous years, the Provisional Local Government Finance Settlement would be expected in early / mid-December, with the Final Settlement expected in late January / early February.
-However, this timetable may be subject to change as a result of the General Election.
-On 5th November 2019, the MHCLG wrote to authorities with the following information regarding the settlement:
+Strong commitment to resetting baselines. - Only original Devolution Business Rates Pilots will proceed in 2020/21. - 4.7 The Provisional Local Government Finance Settlement was issued on 20th December 2019 following the General Election and included these proposals.
+Consequently, the Council will receive Revenue Support Grant and Rural Services Delivery Grant and will also benefit financially from an additional year under the Business Rates Retention system in its present form.
+Partly offsetting these elements, the allocations for New Homes Bonus (NHB) for 2020/21 will also be for one year only for 2020/21, rather than for four years.